Qonfused/OCE-Build/docs/schema.md

 *Note 1*: Since several types of firmware come with incorrect memory protection tables, this quirk often comes paired with `SyncRuntimePermissions`.

 *Note 2*: The need for this quirk is determined by early boot failures.
 This quirk replaces `EnableWriteUnprotector` on firmware supporting Memory Attribute Tables (MAT).
-This quirk is typically unnecessary when using `OpenDuetPkg` but may be required to boot macOS 10.6, and earlier, for reasons that are as yet unclear.
+This quirk is typically unnecessary when using `OpenDuetPkg` but may be required to boot Mac OS X 10.6, and earlier, for reasons that are as yet unclear.

 <h3 id=booter-quirks-resizeapplegpubars>Booter -> Quirks -> ResizeAppleGpuBars</h3>